kovidgoyal/calibre/src/calibre/manual/faq.rst

 Follow these steps to find the problem:

     * Make sure that you are connecting only a single device to your computer at a time.
 Do not have another |app| supported device like an iPhone/iPad etc. at the same time.
-    * If you are connected an Apple iDevice (iPad, iPod Touch, iPhone), use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <http://www.mobileread.com/forums/showthread.php?t=118559>`_.
+    * If you are connecting an Apple iDevice (iPad, iPod Touch, iPhone), use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <http://www.mobileread.com/forums/showthread.php?t=118559>`_.
     * Make sure you are running the latest version of |app|.
 The latest version can always be downloaded from `the calibre website <http://calibre-ebook.com/download>`_.
     * Ensure your operating system is seeing the device.
 That is, the device should be mounted as a disk that you can access using Windows explorer or whatever the file management program on your computer is.
     * In calibre, go to Preferences->Plugins->Device Interface plugin and make sure the plugin for your device is enabled, the plugin icon next to it should be green when it is enabled.